GLOSSARY OF LIBRARY JARGON

 Annual – a work published once a year, every year designed to bring up-to-date a major work of reference like an encyclopedia.

-APAAmerican Psychological Association.
-In the context of writing term papers, APA refers to the style manual prepared by this association for publications in this field and is used by many in the social sciences.
+APA – American Psychological Association.
+In the context of writing college term papers, APA refers to the style manual prepared by this association for publications in this field and is used by many in the social sciences including Business.

-Audio/Sound resources in an aural medium such as musical, spoken, books on tape, LP’s, CD’s, audio cassettes, and sound files like MP3 generally exclusive of visuals such as VHS and DVD’s.
+Audio/Sound – resources in an aural medium such as musical, spoken, books on tape, LP’s, CD’s, audio cassettes, and sound files like MP3 generally exclusive of visuals such as VHS, DVD’s and streaming.

 Authentication – A security process that typically employs usernames and passwords to validate the identity of users before allowing them access to certain information.
 Using library databases from off campus often requires authentication.